 Family law specialist Jennifer Kotilaine considers the recent case of Re M (Special Guardianship Order: Leave to apply to discharge) EWCA Civ 442, in which she is acting, and the clarification it brings to the test for permission to apply to discharge SGOs.

 Jennifer joined 3PB in 2016 having established a successful Family and Court of Protection practice at a leading common law chambers.
 She continues to develop her practice, undertaking work primarily in the law relating to children and vulnerable adults.

-Jennifer has written several articles on developments in public law and has recently advised the policy unit of a local authority on safeguarding issues arising from a child sexual exploitation scandal, including preparing for a Serious Case Review and a ‘stocktake’ review by central government of child sexual abuse.
+Jennifer has written several articles on developments in public law and advised the policy unit of a local authority on safeguarding issues arising from a child sexual exploitation scandal, including preparing for a Serious Case Review and a ‘stocktake’ review by central government of child sexual abuse.
 This was a two-year project which she undertook whilst also practicing at the Bar.